SchrodingerZhu/area-exam-survey/writing/main.typ

 - @functional-programming will introduce some basic backgrounds of functional programming and common design patterns.
 We will be able to see when and why immutability are causing problems.

 - @early-story will summarize traditional methods to handle such immutability issues.
-This section mainly includes two aspects: 1) the definition of "large object" and "aggregate update" problems in functional programming and their solutions; 2) how sophisticated memory managment algorithms mitigate performance panelty due to frequent object constructions and destructions in functional languages.
+This chapter mainly includes two aspects: 1) the definition of *large object* and *aggregate update* problems in functional programming and their solutions; 2) how sophisticated memory managment algorithms mitigate performance panelty due to frequent object constructions and destructions in functional languages.

-- @RC-Revisit continues on exploring the solutions but focusing on some newly developed methods based on reuse analysis.
-This section will discuss runtime facilities and static analysis required by efficient memory reuse.
+- @RC-Revisit continues on exploring the solutions but focusing on some newly developed methods based on *reuse analysis*.
+This chapter will discuss runtime facilities and static analysis required by efficient memory reuse.
 Besides solving the inplace update problem, it also explains why reference counting (RC) based runtime enables a straightforward way to wrap imperative data structures into functional programs.

-- @related-future summarizes similar works related to reuse analysis in @RC-Revisit.
+- @related-works summarizes similar works related to reuse analysis in @RC-Revisit.
 It also lists some remaining issues with these solutions.

-The survey will propose potential improvements and provide a detailed discussion on implementation difficulties.
+- @future-works  will propose potential improvements to the reuse analysis and provide a detailed discussion on implementation difficulties.

 = Functional Programming <functional-programming>